 (American, b.1939) is a photographer who was instrumental in making color photography an acceptable and revered form of art, worthy of gallery display.
 Born and raised in the South, Eggleston was the son of an engineer and a local judge.
 He spent his childhood drawing, playing piano, and tinkering with electronics.
-Eggleston found great joy in cutting out the pictures in magazines and purchasing post cards, and had a love of visual media.
+Eggleston found great joy in cutting out the pictures in magazines and purchasing postcards, and had a love of visual media.
 He attended boarding school in his teens, followed by a year at Vanderbilt University.
 He continued on to Delta State College, which held his interest for only one semester.
-He studied for five years at the University of Mississippi, but still failed to produce a degree.
+He studied for five years at the University of Mississippi, but still failed to receive a degree.
 While there, Eggleston became interested in photography.

 .
-In 1960, Eggleston settled on color transparency as one of the main mediums he would use throughout his career.
+In 1960, Eggleston settled on color transparency as one of the main media he would use throughout his career.
 In 1973 and 1974, Eggleston was a teacher at Harvard University.
-He discovered the dye-transfer process while teaching, and through experimenting, he developed work, such as The Red Ceiling
+He discovered the dye-transfer process while teaching, and, through experimentation, developed work such as The Red Ceiling

 in 1973.
 In 1976, Eggleston’s work was exhibited at The Museum of Modern Art in New York.